redpanda-data/connect/website/docs/components/processors/workflow.md

 The previous meta object will also be preserved in the field `<meta_path>.previous` when the new meta object is written, preserving a full record of all workflow executions.

 If a field `<meta_path>.apply` exists in the meta object for a message and is an array then it will be used as an explicit list of stages to apply, all other stages will be skipped.

+## Resources

+It's common to configure processors (and other components) as resources in order to keep the pipeline configuration cleaner.
+With the workflow processor you can include branch processors configured as resources within your workflow by specifying them by name in the field `order`, if Benthos doesn't find a branch within the workflow configuration of that name it'll refer to the resources.

+However, it's not possible to use resource branches in a workflow without specifying an explicit ordering.

 ## Error Handling